In some cases, you might have to reconcile your Shopify sales information with your bank feed in Xero.

 How to reconcile with your bank feed

-Think of a clearing account as a running total of sales that will increase and decrease over time.
+Think of a clearing account as a running total of sales that increases and decreases over time.
 An invoice paid from a clearing account increases the total of the clearing account while reconciling a deposit decreases the total of the clearing account.
-The clearing account is a rolling amount due to delays in credit card processing, but in the end, when all orders are done, and all deposits are made, the clearing account will reach zero.
+The clearing account is a rolling amount due to delays in credit card processing, but in the end, when all orders are done, and all deposits are made, the clearing account reaches zero.

 To reconcile this information, you need to match your deposits with the appropriate invoices.
 Create a receive money transaction and assign it to the clearing account.